COVID-19 Vaccine Information

-Based on new evidence about the highly infectious Delta variant currently circulating in the United States, the CDC now recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.
+Based on new evidence about the highly infectious Delta and Omicron variants circulating in the United States, the CDC now recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.

 The CDC also suggests that fully vaccinated people consider wearing a mask regardless of the level of transmission, particularly if they are immunocompromised, at increased risk for severe disease from COVID-19 or have someone in their household who is similarly vulnerable.

 In addition, the CDC advises fully vaccinated people who have been exposed to someone with COVID-19 to be tested 3-5 days after exposure.
 Furthermore, they should wear a mask in public indoor settings for 14 days or until they receive a negative test result.

 The latest CDC guidance reinforces that COVID-19 vaccines are key to driving our return to normal and long-term recovery.
 It’s important to note that you must still follow state and local rules and regulations, along with business and workplace requirements.

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines